Shians/Nextflow-docs/docs/Operators.md

 ```

 ### combine
+Use `combine` to relate or synchronize data from two sources based on a common identifier.

 - **Input:** Two channels emitting tuples or lists, with a key to match items.
 - **Output:** A channel emitting pairs of items from both channels that share the same key.
-- **Use case:** Relate or synchronize data from two sources based on a common identifier.

 ```groovy
 Channel.of([1, 'A'], [2, 'B'])
   .combine(Channel.of([1, 10], [2, 20]), by: 0)